signalogic/SigSRF_SDK/mediaTest_readme.md

     --sha1sum
     --sha512sum

 which will show output file output media file hash sum values in console display summary stats.
+Multiple hash sum options may be entered.
 The examples in section [Reproducibility](#user-content-reproducibility) above demonstrate this option.

 <i><b>
 ```diff